 In the first instance, we will look at repairing the damaged item.
 If this is not possible, we will consider replacement options.

-If the item is no longer available, we will look to either replace it with the nearest item available or give you a cash payment for the amount that the item is worth.
+If the item is no longer available, we will look to either replace it with a similar item or give you a cash payment for the amount that the item is worth.

-Standard contents cover will provide cover whilst your items are within the boundary of your home.
+Standard contents cover will provide cover whilst your items, including your mobile phone are within the boundary of your home and garden.

-Contents which you commonly carry with you will also be covered outside of your home, if you have the optional 'Everyday or Specified personal belongings' extension.
-Please check your policy documentation for any exclusions or limits that might apply.
+Contents which you commonly carry with you will also be covered outside of your home, if you have the 'Everyday personal belongings', 'Higher value personal belongings' or ' Personal belongings' optional cover.
+Please check your Insurance Schedule/Statement of Face for any exclusions or limits that might apply.

 In the event that you need to make a claim for contents, there are a couple of things that the claims department might request in order to proceed with your claim.